 At college my form tutor remarked of the Legend of Huma that “a bottle of whiskey, a type writer, and you could write this stuff.”
 By the time I finished college I had started writing scraps of ideas.

-Over the years I was in and out of work, never settling on a ‘career’, and when I was offered a chance to study Anthropology I dived in and even spent two semesters at the University of New Mexico.
+I started work as an aerial and satellite installer’s tea boy, and over the years I was in and out of work, never settling on a ‘career’.
+During this time I had written some shorts and attended a writing circle in Woking.
+Not long after I was offered a place at the University of East London to study Anthropology.
+I dived in and expanded my horizons, spending ten months on exchange at the University of New Mexico.

 After graduating with a first class honours degree I was set for a fantastically well paid job only to find that the only job I was going to get was the same as the one I left to go to Uni.

 But by this time I had built a foundation of material and wrote my first full novel during my time as a post room clerk for a civil engineering contractor.
 I eventually quit after witnessing my fair share of incompetence, and began to pursue a full time writing schedule.